Five simple steps to better pitches and presentationsJul 18, 2022

 But that’s just the last step in your autopilot-busting process.
-Before that, you’re thinking about your goals, your audience and your content.
+Before that, you’re thinking about your goals, your audience, and your content.

 You do have to present that content, and you can’t do it in a lifeless monotone.
 This is where smart, strategic rehearsal comes into play.
-When you rehearse more, you can inject personality, rhythm and tonal variation into your talk.
+When you rehearse more, you can inject personality, rhythm, and tonal variation into your talk.

-Here’s the simple way to rehearse strategically.
+Here’s a simple way to rehearse strategically.
 First, rehearse your entire presentation all the way through one time.
 Then stop.
-Figure out which Chapters, stories and elements don’t sound quite right yet.
+Figure out which Chapters, stories, and elements don’t sound quite right yet.
 Come back to each of them during short rehearsal sessions and only rehearse them until they sound amazing.
 A few days before your actual presentation, bring everything back together and rehearse the entire thing in front of a colleague or two.